Tom Winsor: Reaction

 Reaction to Part 1 of the report was mixed.
 The Association of Chief Police Officers welcomed the Part 1 report and said it hoped it would lay lasting foundations for the police service.
 The Police Federation said it would oppose the proposals as an unprecedented attack on police pay and conditions.
 Media reaction to the review was similarly mixed.
 It focused on comments from Police Federation of England and Wales on a number of process errors in the report.
 It also drew special attention to the claim that a very high proportion of officers were obese.

 The Police Federation reacted adversely to the Part 2 report.
 It told the Home Secretary that its contents had placed its members in a state of 'utter dismay, consternation and disillusion'.
 It said that 'what Winsor is suggesting goes far beyond reform and threatens to undermine the very foundations of British policing and the public we serve'.
 It asked the Home Secretary to 'reject Winsor Part 2 outright'.
 On 10 May 2012 in London, it held a march to mark its opposition to the proposals.
 32,000 officers attended and marched past the Home Office and the Houses of Parliament.
 The Federation also announced that it would be seeking 'full industrial rights' for police officers including the right to strike over pay and conditions.

 The Association of Chief Police Officers was more positive in its reaction to the Part 2 report, although it acknowledged it would take time to absorb its 780 pages.
-It said it understood radical changes were required to absorb budget cuts and agreed with the move away from length of tenure as the sole criteria for increased pay.
+It said it understood radical changes were required to absorb budget cuts and agreed with the move away from length of tenure as the sole criterion for increased pay.
 However, the 'core ethos of service and self-sacrifice' must not be put in danger.